-Two Texas A&M Faculty Members Selected As AAAS Fellows
+Three Texas A&M Faculty Members Selected as AAAS Fellows

-- Ping Yang, professor and holder of the David Bullock Harris Chair, Department of Atmospheric Sciences, College of Geosciences, “for seminal contributions to light scattering and radiative transfer, with applications to remote sensing and radiative property parameterizations in climate models.”
+- Ping Yang, professor and holder of the David Bullock Harris Chair, Department of Atmospheric Sciences, College of Geosciences, College Station, Texas, AAAS Section on Atmospheric and Hydrospheric Science

-- Eyad Masad, Zachry Professor in Design and Construction Integration II, Zachry Department of Civil & Environmental Engineering, College of Engineering, and professor, Mechanical Engineering Program, Texas A&M University at Qatar, Doha, Qatar, for “distinguished contributions to the field of infrastructure materials and systems, particularly computational modeling and predictions of impact of material microstructure on performance of roads.”
+- Eyad Masad, Zachry Professor in Design and Construction Integration II, Zachry Department of Civil & Environmental Engineering, College of Engineering, and professor, Mechanical Engineering Program, Texas A&M University at Qatar, Doha, Qatar, AAAS Section on Engineering

-“I am pleased that AAAS has recognized the tremendous scientific contributions of these exceptional members of the Texas A&M faculty,” said Vice President for Research Mark A. Barteau.
-“Dr. Yang and Dr. Masad have clearly enhanced and advanced science on a global scale.
+“I am pleased that AAAS has recognized the tremendous scientific contributions of these exceptional members of the Texas A&M faculty,” Vice President for Research Mark A. Barteau said.
+“Dr. Yang, Dr. Opperman and Dr. Masad have clearly enhanced and advanced science on a global scale.
 They serve as outstanding examples of our university’s mission to provide innovative and effective solutions to the world’s most challenging problems.”

-The addition of Yang and Masad will bring the current number of AAAS fellows on the Texas A&M faculty to 57.
+The addition of Yang, Opperman and Masad will bring the current number of AAAS fellows on the Texas A&M faculty to 58.

 Formed in 1848, AAAS is the world’s largest multidisciplinary scientific society, with members in more than 91 nations.